go-vikunja/vikunja/docs/content/doc/development/development.md

 ## Frontend requirements

-The code for the frontend is located at [code.vikunja.io/frontend](https://code.vikunja.io/frontend).
+The code for the frontend is located in the `frontend` sub folder of the main repo.
 More instructions can be found in the repo's README.

-You need to have [pnpm](https://pnpm.io/) and Node.JS in version 18 or higher installed.
+You need to have [pnpm](https://pnpm.io/) and Node.JS in version 20 or higher installed.

 ## Pull Requests